tapjs/tapjs/src/config/README.md

 ## Configuring Node Tap

+If a `TAP_RCFILE` value is set in the process environment, then that will be the initial location that tap looks for configuration values.

-Tap will look for configuration data first in a .taprc file in the project root, and then in the "tap" object in the project package.json file. ('Project root' means the nearest folder at or above the current working directory containing package.json, .taprc, or .git.)
+If that's not set, then tap will look for configuration data first in a .taprc file in the project root, and then in the "tap" object in the project package.json file. ('Project root' means the nearest folder at or above the current working directory containing package.json, .taprc, or .git.)

 The config object may set any of the following fields, as well as the special "extends" field, which may specify either a package